asromain/WebAnnotator/README.md

 For the first time, you need to load a RDF graph named data-init.rdf, in the data directory.
 This is a configuration file and it allows you to have a first account as administrator "MASTER" (all permissions).

+Don't forget to check the .htaccess if you are running the website on your personal computer

 It is possible to load it from http://localhost:8080/load or using the terminal :

 $ "curl -T PATH_TO_WEBSITE/data-init.rdf 'http://localhost:8080/data/database.rdf'